Start9Labs/documentation/site/source/developer-docs/specification/config-spec.rst

 Pointer
 --------

 The pointer type *points* to a config value on another service installed on EmbassyOS (ie. package subtype) or to the EmbassyOS system (ie. system subtype).
-When pointing to another service, the ``index`` field indicates the path to the desired config variable.
+When pointing to another service, the ``selector`` field indicates the path to the desired config variable.

 .. code-block::
     :caption: ValueSpec Type